leofiore/redactor_noembed/README.md

 **Use this plugin at your own risk**.
 It use some quirks and hacks to ease the manage the embedded objects, interacting with the #redactor-image-resizer object.

+##Test it
+use [this demo](http://leofiore.github.io/redactor_noembed/) or just clone the repository, then run

+    python -m SimpleHTTPServer

+inside the repo's directory; then, visit http://localhost:8000 and have fun.

 ##Usage

     <!-- Prereqs -->